aaronbloomfield/ccc/hws/arbitrage/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Sat, 4/22: Updates to arbitrage_config.py: added the `dex_fees` and `gas_price` fields; also updated the when-to-make-a-trade formula in the market theory section

 ### DEX